 Baldock OS Map - Mobile GPS OS Map with Location tracking

 Baldock Open Street Map - Mobile GPS Map with Location tracking

 Head to the Old White Horse for some refreshments after your walk.
 The pub does some fine artisan pizzas and also has a lovely beer garden to sit out in if the weather is good.
 You can find the pub at 1 Station Road, Baldock, with a postcode of SG7 5BS for your sat navs.

 The area makes for a nice dog walk though you are asked to keep them on leads in the Stotfold Mill Nature Reserve.
 The Old White Horse mentioned above is also dog friendly.

 Further Information and Other Local Ideas

 The Icknield Way Path and Hertfordshire Way pass close to the town and provide an opportunity for exploring the surrounding countryside on waymarked trails.
-You could follow the former for example west toward Letchworth and Hitchin where you can try the walk to the nearby Pegsdon Hills.
+You could follow the former for example west toward Letchworth and Hitchin where you can try the walk to the nearby Pegsdon Hills and visit the historic village of Ickleford.
 Just to the west of the Pegsdon Hills are two of the real highlights of the area at Barton Hills and Sharpenhoe Clappers.
 Barton Hills is a lovely nature reserve with downland, chalk grassland and beech woodland to explore.